 Rebalances occur quarterly in March, June, September and December, and constituent turnover is low.

-In June 2021, there was 1 addition and 1 removal.
+In September 2021, there was 2 additions and 3 removals.
 See a list of historical rebalance announcements.

 The SPDR S&P/ASX 50 Fund (SFY) is the only related ETF.